-Easy Homemade Toffee is the ultimate holiday treat and reminds me of my mom, who used to make this every year.
-Only eight ingredients, a little finesse, and some patience – learned the hard way. 🙂
+Easy Homemade Toffee is the ultimate holiday treat and comes straight from my mom’s kitchen.
+Only eight ingredients, a little finesse, and some patience to the BEST toffee ever!

-My Easy Homemade Toffee recipe is brought to you from Norma Jean, aka my mom – who now suffers from Alzheimer’s and is unable to work her craft – cooking and baking.
+My Easy Homemade Toffee recipe is brought to you from Norma Jean, my beautiful mother, who loved to cook and bake.
 She was a natural in the kitchen, and baking was her specialty, as you can see from her collection of recipes on here – Norma Jean’s Kitchen.
 I’m so proud to be able to re-create some of her dishes, and preserve them for the foreseeable future.
-I hope I’m doing them justice.

 - Use a good candy thermometer.
 Follow the directions and clip it to your pan before you begin cooking.
 Make sure the tip is NOT touching the bottom of the pan! <—- IMPORTANT